TateSamuD/Fractal-Set-Generator/README.md

-# Fractals
+# Fractal Set Generator

 ### Overview

-This assignment is meant to create images using Fractal equations.
+This assignment is meant to create images using complex equations.

 ## Usage